 Modeling Mayan Cities

-At 9 a.m., Saturday, Feb.
-4, the symposium continues with Colleen Hanratty, instructor of anthropology at the University of Texas at Tyler and owner of Linda Vista Archaeology, who will present “Modeling a Maya City: Conservation of Archaeological Resources in Northwestern Belize."
+On Saturday, Feb.
+4, the symposium continued with Colleen Hanratty, instructor of anthropology at the University of Texas at Tyler and owner of Linda Vista Archaeology, who will present “Modeling a Maya City: Conservation of Archaeological Resources in Northwestern Belize."

 Hanratty has conducted archaeological research in the U.S., Mexico, Peru and Blue Creek, Belize, a Maya site that archaeologists have been excavating since 1992, producing a massive, important database for understanding the ancient Maya.

 Peter Gavette, an archaeologist with the U.S. National Park Service, Golden Gate National Recreation Area, presented “Visualizing Historic Landscapes on Alcatraz in 3-D for Archaeological Prospection.”

 Gavette performs high resolution scans to visualize changes throughout time to Alcatraz, a historic San Francisco Bay island that has hosted a lighthouse, military fortification, military prison and federal prison.
 In 1972, Alcatraz became a national recreation area and received landmark designations in 1976 and 1986.

 Justin Parkoff, project manager at the Texas A&M Conservation Research Laboratory, presented "A Formidable-Looking Pile of Iron Boilers and Machinery: The Conservation and Reconstruction of the USS Westfield in Relation to the Secretary of the Interior’s Standards on Historic Preservation.”

 Parkoff is overseeing the lab’s conservation of the Civil War-era ship, which sank on New Year’s Day, 1863, during the Battle of Galveston, when Confederate troops recaptured the island in a surprise attack.